listinvest/Ransomware-2/README.md

 # Ransomware
-A repository of live ransomware - do not run these if you don't know what you're doing!
+A repository of live ransomware samples - do not run these if you don't know what you're doing!

 ## Disclaimer
 The purpose of this repository is to provide easy access of ransomware samples to researchers.